Circularly polarized scalar induced gravitational waves from the Chern-Simons modified gravity: Scalar induced gravitational waves

 where $\phi, \psi$ are the first order scalar perturbations.
 The tensor perturbations $h_{ij}$ are assumed to be of the second order, which are transverse and trace-free, ${\partial_{i}h_{ij}=h_{ii}=0}$.
 Here we do not consider the first order tensor perturbations, namely the primordial or linear GWs, which are irrelevant to this paper.

 Expanding Eqs. \eqref{eqg} and \eqref{eqm} to the zeroth order, we obtain the background EoMs as follows,

 where $\mathcal{H}=a'/a$, $\bar{\rho}$ and $\bar{P}$ represent the background energy density and pressure, respectively.
 The prime denotes derivative with respect to the conformal time $\eta$ defined as $\mathrm{d}\eta=\mathrm{d}t/a$.
 These background EoMs are exactly the same as those in GR, since the PV terms have no contribution at the background level.
-During the radiation-dominated era, the equation of state satisfies